NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 There are plenty of pockets and compartments, elasticized and webbing tabs, and smaller zippered pockets within these two large pockets on the NRS Chinook for your gear’s organization.

-The two main pockets have plenty of room and can fit an extra mini tackle box and are easily accessed!
+The two main pockets have plenty of room, fit an extra mini tackle box, and are easily accessible!

-The Chinook has a rod holder feature too!
-A combination of a looped tab at the waist that you slip the rod’s base into and a Velcro pull tab on the right shoulder to secure the rod’s upper part.
+The Chinook has a rod holder feature, too!
+It consists of a looped tab at the waist into which you slip the rod’s base and a Velcro pull tab on the right shoulder to secure the rod’s upper part.

-This feature will free both your hands for paddling the kayak or while you are tying lures or flies to the line.
+This feature will free both your hands from paddling the kayak or while you are tying lures or flies to the line.

-The left shoulder of the PFD has a lashing point for a knife that gives you the option to fix the knife in different orientations depending on your preference.
+The left shoulder of the PFD has a knife lashing point, which allows you to fix the knife in different orientations, depending on your preference.

-There are also external attachment points on the Chinook where you can attach carabiners or other clips to hook gear that you need easy access to.
+There are also external attachment points on the Chinook where you can attach carabiners or other clips to hook gear that you need easy access.

-The Chinook does not have large reflective strips on the PFD but has strategically placed reflective accents and also has a strobe fitment tab on the upper rear of the PFD.
+The Chinook does not have large reflective strips on the PFD but has strategically placed reflective accents and a strobe fitment tab on the upper rear of the PFD.

-The access point to put the PFD on is via the front zippered opening, and it has six different adjustment points on the sides and shoulders to get the best possible customized fit for your body.
+The access point to put the PFD on is the front zippered opening.
+It has six different adjustment points on the sides and shoulders to get the best possible customized fit for your body.

-This means you can get a snug fit for the PFD without it being restrictive or uncomfortable.
+This means you can get a snug fit for the PFD without being restrictive or uncomfortable.

 The Chinook PFD bears US Coast Guard Certification, which is good to know and shows the device has been tested, but the staff at NRS also use their own products out on the water.